Ronde (script)

-While this style of writing fell out of popularity after the invention of a mass-produced pointed pen from steel in the early 19th century, in the 1870s Friedrich Soennecken reintroduced it again (this time with a steel broad-nibbed pen) in the modified form of his Rundschrift.
+While this style of writing fell out of popularity after the invention of a mass-produced pointed dip pen in the early 19th century, in the 1870s reintroduced it again (this time with a steel broad-nibbed pen) in the modified form of his Rundschrift.
 It was still in wide use until the 20th century because it was used in French school manuals to teach the bases of cursive writing, and was also commonly used by the scribes of the French Ministry of Finance until right after World War II, which gave this style the name of écriture ronde financière ('round financial writing', not to be confused with the financière writing style).